unsw-restech/unsw-restech.github.io/docs/_sources/faq.rst.txt

 What happens if my job is still running when it reaches the end of the time that I have requested?
 ==================================================================================================

-When your job hits it's :term:`Walltime` it is automatically terminated by the scheduler.
+When your job hits its :term:`Walltime` it is automatically terminated by the scheduler.

 200 hours is not long enough!
 What can I do?
 ============================================